pubkey/rxdb/README.md

 <h3>Leader-Election</h3>
 <p>
   Imagine your website needs to get a piece of data from the server once every minute.
-To accomplish this task you create a websocket or pull-intervall.
-If your user now opens the site in 5 tabs parallel, it will run the intervall or create the socket 5 times.
-This is a waste of ressources which can be solved by RxDB's LeaderElection.
+To accomplish this task you create a websocket or pull-interval.
+If your user now opens the site in 5 tabs parallel, it will run the interval or create the socket 5 times.
+This is a waste of resources which can be solved by RxDB's LeaderElection.
 </p>

 ```js